chrisb13/cb.github.io/nemo/index.md

 wordpress_id: 57
 ---

 Blog posts that describe the journey of building a regional configuration of NEMO "WED12" on [ARCHER](http://www.archer.ac.uk/).
-These posts assume that the process is followed start to finish (oldest to newest) and are *strongly* based on the README from [BUILD_NEMO_CONFIG](https://github.com/chrisb13/BUILD_CONFIG_NEMO).
+These posts assume that the process is followed start to finish (oldest to newest) and are *strongly* based on [Nicolas Jourdain's](https://nicojourdain.github.io/) [BUILD_NEMO_CONFIG](https://github.com/nicojourdain/BUILD_CONFIG_NEMO), we will follow this [fork](https://github.com/chrisb13/BUILD_CONFIG_NEMO).